The Difference Between Veterans Day and Memorial DayUpdated: May 22, 2023

 - Memorial Day is, as the name implies, a time to pay respect and honor those who have died either while serving their country, as a result of military service, or after they have finished serving as a retired or separated veteran.

-- Veterans Day honors those who have served in the past, present, and even pays tribute to those who will serve in the future.
+- Veterans Day honors those who have served in the past, and present, and even pays tribute to those who will serve in the future.

 When They’re Observed